 The platform has more than 4,000 listings of beauty, wellness, and fitness offerings from a growing pool of more than 200 merchants.
 Services range from massages and eyelash extensions to hairdressing and body waxing.

 And at certain times of the day for certain providers, you can snag discounts of up to 50 percent off.
 For instance, a massage at Impression Beauty Salon in Stamford Road is half-price any time before 6 pm.

 If the concept sounds familiar, Tropika Club founder Louis Lye, 33, and his partners are not afraid to admit where they found their inspiration.

-“It originated from our use of restaurant reservation platform Eatigo,” he says.
+“It originated from our use of the restaurant reservation platform Eatigo,” he says.
 “We were impressed by the concept – for cafes and restaurants to fill up their off-peak capacity by offering discounts.
-We figured this could also be applied to the beauty, wellness and fitness industry.”
+We figured this could also be applied to the beauty, wellness, and fitness industry.”

 The banker by training indulges in beauty and grooming packages frequently.
 Over the years, he befriended salon owners and developed a better understanding of the industry.